dancesWithCycles/berlin-gtfs-rt-server/readme.md

 ### Prerequisites

-`berlin-gtfs-rt-server` needs access to a [Redis](https://redis.io/) server, you can configure a custom host/port by setting the `REDIS_URL` environment variable.
+`fp-gtfs-rt-server` needs access to a [Redis](https://redis.io/) server, you can configure a custom host/port by setting the `REDIS_URL` environment variable.

 It also needs access to a [PostgreSQL](https://www.postgresql.org) 14+ server with [PostGIS](https://postgis.net/) installed; Pass custom [`PG*` environment variables](https://www.postgresql.org/docs/14/libpq-envars.html) if you run PostgreSQL in an unusual configuration.